-Partnership in Music is a collaborative class for students in the general population to teach, and learn with, special needs students.
+Partnership in Music is a collaborative class for students of all abilities and interests.
 This class will facilitate a positive collaboration between students that focuses on the various aspects of music-making: playing instruments, singing, dancing, composing, and listening to a wide variety of music.
 Through these collaborations, a wide range of cognitive, emotional, and physical abilities will be developed, as well as positive and rewarding friendships between students.
-This course is specifically designed for students who are interested in a career in musical therapy.
+This course is specifically designed for students who are interested in a career in music therapy.
 This course is open to all students in grades 10-12.